U.S. delivers aid to Pakistan

 |Downloads:

-This work, U.S. delivers aid to Pakistan, by SSgt Cassandra Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. delivers aid to Pakistan [Image 17 of 17], by MSgt Matthew Plew, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT